matt-chung/mansonella/README.md

 ### Assemble T7_2 and T8 using long read FASTQ and subset short read FASTQs

-T6 was never sequenced on the MinION
+T6 and P359_3 were never sequenced on the MinION.

 ##### Inputs:
 ```{bash, eval = F}